mauriciopoppe/blog/site/content/notes/learning-french.md

     <div id="stephen" class="tw-text-primary tw-text-md md:tw-text-3xl md:tw-mx-auto tw-font-[Ultra] tw-text-center tw-font-light tw-p-3 md:tw-break-all">
       <p>
         We all acquire a new language in one way and only one way, <span class="tw-underline">when we get comprehensible input</span>
         in a low anxiety environment.
-Anything that makes input comprehensible: pictures, knowledge of the world, realia, helps language acquisition.
+Anything that makes input comprehensible: pictures, knowledge of the world, realia, helps language learning.
       </p>
       <p class="tw-text-right tw-text-sm md:tw-text-xl tw-italic">
         Stephen Krashen on <a target="_blank" href="https://www.youtube.com/watch?v=fnUc_W3xE1w">Language Acquisition and Comprehensible Input</a>